redhat-openstack/infrared/docs/source/virsh.rst

 ..
 User can also provide his own network layout (example `network-sample.yml <https://github.com/rhosqeauto/InfraRed/blob/master/settings/provisioner/virsh/topology/network/network.sample.yml>`_).

-On `virthost`, there are 3 new bridges created with libvirt - data, management and external.
+On `hypervisor`, there are 3 new bridges created with libvirt - data, management and external.
 Most important is data network which does not have DHCP and NAT enabled.
 This network can later be used as ``ctlplane`` for OSP director deployments (`Tripleo installer`_).
 Other (usually physical) interfaces are not used (nic0, nic1, ...) except for public/natted traffic.